Guide

 What does vision look like with cataracts?

 Because cataracts are the result of a cloudy lens, vision may be altered.
-You may experience double vision, blurring, fading colours, glare or poor vision at night.
+With cataracts, you may experience double vision, blurring, fading colours, glare or poor vision at night.

 Do cataracts cause dry eyes?